thrackle-io/rules-engine/docs/userGuides/permissions/ADMIN-ROLES.md

 ## APP ADMIN

 ### Overview
 App admin can be granted only by the super admin at any time.
 App Admins do not have the ability to create/revoke other App Admins.
-This role can grant permissions to the access level, risk and rule admin roles as well as rule bypass accounts.
+This role can grant permissions to the access level, risk and rule admin roles as well as treasury accounts.
 This role also has control over setting addresses for provider contracts, registering/deregistering asset contracts and setting upgraded handler addresses.
 Functions with the modifier onlyRole(APP_ADMIN_ROLE) can only be called by this role.

 ### Add Command
 The following is an example of the command used to add an app admin: